Airtel Payments Bank: Financials

 The Bank's capital at its establishment was Rs 3,000 crore (US$441 million).

 In 2018–19, Airtel Payments Bank reported a loss of ₹338 crore, while it registered a loss of ₹272 crore in the financial year 2017–18.
 In FY 20, its revenues rose 87% to ₹474 crore.
-It turned profitable in the quarter ended September 2021 and has achieved an annual revenue run rate of Rs 1,000 crores.
+It turned profitable in the quarter ended September 2021 and has achieved an annual revenue run rate of ₹1,000 crores.

-In December 2021, money deposited with Airtel Payments Bank surged 75 per cent to Rs 1,000 crore as compared to 2020.
-Total share capital infused till date is Rs 2,348 crores as per financials.
+In December 2021, money deposited with Airtel Payments Bank surged 75 per cent to ₹1,000 crore as compared to 2020.
+Total share capital infused till date is ₹2,348 crores as per financials.

 Legal challenges

 The Unique Identification Authority of India (UIDAI) suspended Bharti Airtel and Airtel Payment Bank's licence for eKYC of Aadhar on 16 December 2017, following complaints from customers that their accounts were being opened without their consent.
 Some even received their LPG subsidies in their Airtel Payment Bank accounts.
 However, on 12 July 2018, Airtel Payments Bank received requisite approvals from the Reserved Bank of India and Unique Identification Authority of India (UIDAI) to resume on-boarding new customers using of Aadhaar-based e-KYC.